mikeroyal/Game-Console-Dev-Guide/README.md

 [OpenWrt Project](https://openwrt.org/) is a Linux operating system targeting embedded devices.
 Instead of trying to create a single, static firmware, OpenWrt provides a fully writable filesystem with package management.

 [OpenSK](https://github.com/google/OpenSK) is an open-source implementation for security keys written in Rust that supports both FIDO U2F and [FIDO2](https://fidoalliance.org/fido2/) standards.

-[Linux Vendor Firmware Service(LVFS)](https://fwupd.org) is a secure portal which allows hardware vendors to upload firmware updates.

-[fwupd](https://github.com/fwupd/fwupd) is a simple daemon to allow session software to update firmware.
-The goal og project is to make updating firmware on Linux automatic, safe and reliable.

 [CHIPSEC](https://chipsec.github.io/) is a framework for analyzing the security of PC platforms including hardware, system firmware (BIOS/UEFI), and platform components.
 It includes a security test suite, tools for accessing various low level interfaces, and forensic capabilities.
 It can be run on Windows, Linux, Mac OS X and UEFI shell.